 Tennis racquets come in many different sizes and string patterns.
 These patterns are often referred to as High Density (HD), Low Density (LD), and in the case of wide body rackets (WB), Very Low Density.
 It depends upon how close together the main strings are.
 For example, in an HD pattern the main strings are closer together than they are in an LD pattern.
 There is a StringWeaver for each density pattern.
-We also have a StringWeaver made specifically for badminton racquets, in which the mains are very close together.

 To decide which StringWeaver models will best fit the racquets you string, follow these measuring guides.
+Then click on BUY NOW to add StringWeavers to your CART.

 Method 1: Almost all tennis racquets have either 16 or 18 main strings.
 Count the number of mains.
 The middle two mains are called Left 1 (L1) and Right 1 (R1).
 Regardless of the number of mains, place the edge of a dollar bill on L8 as shown in the figure.
 Now, including L8, count the number of main strings covered by the dollar bill.